bennie/web-crescendo.net-3.0/jekyll/_posts/2013-10-22-a-roman-death-for-perl.markdown

 ---
 layout: post
 category: posts
-title: How to die ike a Roman in Perl."
+title: How to die ike a Roman in Perl
 description: "A bit of mischief: how to die like a Roman in Perl"
 tags: perl mischief
 ---